Club for Growth: 2019

 In the 2019 special election in North Carolina's 9th congressional district, the Club for Growth endorsed state senator Dan Bishop in the 10-candidate Republican primary field.
 Bishop advanced from the primary and defeated Democrat Dan McCready in the general special election on September 10, 2019.

 In the 2019 special election in Pennsylvania's 12th congressional district, the Club for Growth endorsed Fred Keller, who advanced to the general election.
 Keller won the general special election held on May 21, 2019.

 In the 2019 special election in North Carolina's 3rd congressional district, the Club for Growth endorsed Celeste Cairns in the 17-person Republican primary field.
-Cairns did not advance to the run-off primary.
+Cairns did not advance to the runoff primary.

 2020

-Club for Growth supported the re-election campaign of President Donald Trump.
+Club for Growth supported the re-election campaign of President Donald Trump, who lost to Joe Biden.

-2023

-The 2023 closed-donor event was attended by presidential hopeful Ron DeSantis, and held the same weekend as the annual CPAC conference, which headlined Donald Trump.
-Nikki Haley and Vivek Ramaswamy planned to attend both.
+2022

+On April 9, Donald Trump welcomed David McIntosh onstage during a rally in North Carolina.
+Trump praised McIntosh, stating, "He’s a winner.
+He’s a fighter.
+We are undefeated when we work together."
+McIntosh responded, "You are a great man. … I am so proud to partner with you."

+On April 15, Donald Trump officially endorsed JD Vance for the 2022 United States Senate election in Ohio.
+After this endorsement, Club for Growth continued their negative ad campaign against Vance, and doubled down on April 27 with an ad attacking Vance for negative statements he made about Trump in 2016.
+According to The New York Times' Maggie Haberman, Trump reacted to this advertisement by having an assistant send a three word message to McIntosh, "Go f*** yourself."

+2024

+David McIntosh, the organization's president, has endorsed Trump for president.
+The organization has favorably commented about Trump's campaign.
+Note that not all these races were in swing seats, meaning those in safe seats were highly likely to have won after winning the nomination.